romain-jacotin/quic/doc/HKDF.md

 ### <A name="skip"></A> To Skip or not to Skip

 In some applications, the input key material <CODE>IKM</CODE> may already be present as a cryptographically strong key (for example, the premaster secret in TLS RSA cipher suites would be a pseudorandom string, except for the first two octets).
-In this case, one can skip the extract part and use IKM directly to key HMAC in the expand step.
+In this case, one can skip the extract part and use <CODE>IKM</CODE> directly to key HMAC in the expand step.
 On the other hand, applications may still use the extract part for the sake of compatibility with the general case.
-In particular, if IKM is random (or pseudorandom) but longer than an HMAC key, the extract step can serve to output a suitable HMAC key (in the case of HMAC this shortening via the extractor is not strictly necessary since HMAC is defined to work with long keys too).
-Note, however, that if the IKM is a Diffie-Hellman value, as in the case of TLS with Diffie-Hellman, then the extract part SHOULD NOT be skipped.
-Doing so would result in using the Diffie-Hellman value g^{xy} itself (which is NOT a uniformly random or pseudorandom string) as the key PRK for HMAC.
+In particular, if <CODE>IKM</CODE> is random (or pseudorandom) but longer than an HMAC key, the extract step can serve to output a suitable HMAC key (in the case of HMAC this shortening via the extractor is not strictly necessary since HMAC is defined to work with long keys too).
+Note, however, that if the <CODE>IKM</CODE> is a Diffie-Hellman value, as in the case of TLS with Diffie-Hellman, then the extract part SHOULD NOT be skipped.
+Doing so would result in using the Diffie-Hellman value <CODE>g^{xy}</CODE> itself (which is NOT a uniformly random or pseudorandom string) as the key <CODE>PRK</CODE> for HMAC.

 Instead, HKDF should apply the extract step to <CODE>g^{xy}</CODE> (preferably with a <CODE>salt</CODE> value) and use the resultant <CODE>PRK</CODE> as a key to HMAC in the expansion part.